The mHealth platform in production in Côte d'Ivoire

 mHealth stands out for its adaptability and technical robustness:

-- Offline operation For use in areas with poor connectivity.
+• Offline operation : Enables use in areas with poor connectivity.

-- Interoperability with DHIS2 : The data collected is integrated directly into the national system, providing real-time visibility of public health indicators.
+• Interoperability with DHIS2 : The data collected is directly integrated into the national system, providing real-time visibility on public health indicators.

-- Modular approach : The modules for census-taking, input management, vaccination campaigns and patient monitoring provide a holistic approach to community needs.
+• Modular approach Modules for census taking, input management, vaccination campaigns, and patient follow-up enable holistic management of community needs.

 Next steps and outlook

-The long-term aim is to extend mHealth to other regions of the country, capitalising on the lessons learned from this first phase in Poro.
-The commitment of the IDEs and CHWs, coupled with feedback from the beneficiary communities, forms a solid basis for adjusting and improving the system.
+The long-term goal is to expand mHealth to other regions of the country, capitalising on the lessons learned from this first phase in Poro.
+The commitment of IDEs and ASCs, coupled with feedback from beneficiary communities, provides a solid basis for adjusting and improving the system.

-In Côte d'Ivoire, mHealth is much more than a technology platform: it's an engine of transformation for the healthcare system, an empowerment tool for healthcare workers, and a promise of a future where every woman, child and community has access to quality care.
+In Côte d'Ivoire, mHealth is much more than a technological platform: it is a driver of transformation for the healthcare system, a tool for empowering healthcare workers, and a promise of a future where every woman, every child, and every community has access to quality care.